tmalahie/react-simpler-tooltip/README.md

 `<Tooltip content="xxx" tooltipStyle={{padding:0}} tooltipClass="tooltip-menu">xxx</Tooltip>`

 ## Contribute
 Feel free to contribute for this project.
-Issues and pull request are welcomed.
+Issues and pull requests are welcomed.

 ## License
 This project is licensed under the MIT License - see the [License](https://github.com/tmalahie/react-simpler-tooltip/blob/master/LICENSE) file for details